 - Make the cheese sauce by blending water, cashews, salt, nutmeg, lemon juice and nutritional yeast in a blender and transfer to a saucepan.
 Cook over medium heat and stir constantly.
 It will thicken within 2 - 5 mins.

 - Add the xanthan gum and continue stirring for another minute.
-You can find xanthan gum in the baking isle of any well stocked supermarket.
+You can find xanthan gum in the baking aisle of any well-stocked supermarket.
 It is needed to give the mass a stretchy and cheesy consistency.

-- Pour the cheese sauce onto the cooked vegetable mix and stir until evenly combined.
+- Pour the cheese sauce onto the cooked vegetable mixture and stir until evenly combined.
 Set it aside and let it cool down.

 - Bake them in a preheated oven at 180°C / 350°F for 20 mins until the puff pastry turns golden brown.

 - Serve immediately while still warm and sprinkle with some freshly chopped wild garlic if you want.